CrossGeeks/FirebasePushNotificationPlugin/docs/AndroidCustomization.md

 * **sound** : Sets the notification sound
 * **icon** : Sets the notification icon
 * **click_action** : Sets name for notification action
+* **channel_id** : Sets id for the notification channel that will be used when notification is delivered

 If **sound** or **icon** keys present have priority over the **FirebasePushNotificationManager.SoundUri** and **FirebasePushNotificationManager.IconResource** static customization properties mentioned above.